Fettes College: Establishment

+War years

 In summer 1914 the school's summer camp at Barry had to be abandoned when both the commanding officer and the adjutant were called up for service in the First World War.
 Of the 2,000 former pupils who had by then been educated at the school, 1,094 served in the armed forces, and 246 died during their war service.
 In 1921 a war memorial designed by Birnie Rhind, bearing the inscription "carry on", was unveiled by Major-General Sir William Macpherson in the school grounds.
 A central heating system was first introduced in the main building in 1920, and electric light was first introduced in the school in 1924.

 In October 1939, early in the Second World War, the school had its first experience of hostilities when a German Junkers Ju 88 flew low over the school playing fields en route to bomb Rosyth Dockyard.
 Kimmerghame House was requisitioned for use as a section of the mine research unit HMS Vernon.
 A total of 118 former boys died in the Second World War.
 In the mid-1940s Sean Connery, a milkman with the St. Cuthbert's Co-operative Society, delivered milk to the school in the mornings.

 The school chapel was enlarged by adding a chancel and a gallery in 1948.
-A new school running track was opened in 1954 giving a boost to athletics at the school and Queen Elizabeth II and the Duke of Edinburgh visited the school in 1955.
+A new school running track was opened in 1954 giving a boost to athletics at the school, and Queen Elizabeth II and the Duke of Edinburgh visited the school in 1955.

+Land and admission changes

 In the early 1960s the school was required to sell 18 acres of land to allow Telford College to be built and to sell 14 acres for a new headquarters for Lothian and Borders Police.
 Following a public inquiry in 1965 the school was also forced to sell 15 acres of land to allow Broughton High School to be re-built.
 A new dining hall was opened in 1966 and a new school library was opened in 1970.
 The Queen Mother also opened a new science school in 1970.

 An all-boys school until 1970, when female pupils were first admitted for the final year, Fettes became fully co-educational in 1983.
 In 1988 the school sold 13 acres of land to McCarthy & Stone for residential use for £3 million: the proceeds were used by the school to finance the refurbishment of the boys' houses.